gios/gzipper/README.md

-  --output-file-format <value>  output file format with default artifacts [filename].[ext].[compressExt] --remove-larger               remove compressed files if they larger than uncompressed originals --skip-compressed             skip compressed files if they already exist -h, --help                    display help for command
+  --output-file-format <value>  output file format with default artifacts [filename].[ext].[compressExt] --remove-larger               remove compressed files if they larger than uncompressed originals --skip-compressed             skip compressed files if they already exist --workers                     numbers of workers which will be spawned, system CPU cores count (default) -h, --help                    display help for command
 ```